-Miscellaneous Souls weaves together themes of memory, place, and childhood with those of domestic violence, survival and paths we walk.
+Miscellaneous Souls weaves together themes of memory, childhood and place with those of domestic violence, survival and paths we walk.
+Using found vignettes and designed imagery, it blends both personal history and imagined realities.
 It is a story of connecting to my past through the place I live now.
 It is a story of surviving a traumatic childhood and an homage to all the souls who did not.

 The title references the word "miscellaneous" that was printed on a canvas, drawstring bag my mother filled with our shoes the night we left her abusive boyfriend for the last time.
 Having already moved twenty times by age ten due to similar circumstances, this time was different.
 A few days later we were on a bus to live in a women’s shelter in a new state – to start a new life.
 That night my mother literally and figuratively walked us out of one life and put us on the path to a new one.
 Years later that bag was still burned into my memory and when I was a teenager I asked her why she only took shoes.
 She said she could make us almost everything else, but not shoes.
 It was a survival based decision and underscores for me now just how tenuous our lives were then.